Trump, on tape, presses Ga. official to ‘find’ him votes

 Raffensperger’s Twitter response: “Respectfully, President Trump: What you’re saying is not true.
 The truth will come out.”

-In Georgia, the ballots were counted three times.
-One was a mandatory hand count and one was requested by Trump.
+In Georgia, the ballots were counted three times, including a mandatory hand count and a Trump-requested recount.

-Still, Trump has publicly disparaged the election, raising concerns among Republicans that GOP voters may be discouraged from participating in Tuesday’s runoffs pitting Sen. Kelly Loeffler against Democrat Raphael Warnock and Republican David Perdue against Democrat Jon Ossoff.
+Still, Trump has publicly disparaged the election, worrying Republicans that may discourage GOP voters from participating in Tuesday’s runoffs pitting Sen. Kelly Loeffler against Democrat Raphael Warnock and Republican David Perdue against Democrat Jon Ossoff.

 Rebecca Green, who helps direct the election law program at William and Mary Law School, said that while it is appropriate for a candidate to question the outcome of an election, the processes for doing so for the presidential election have run their course.
 States have certified their votes.